Yashwantrao Holkar: Aftermath

 His battles were significant in the history of Indian wars and the title given to him by the Mughal Emperor gave him a prominent position amongst the rulers of India.

 Legacy

-He was a gifted organizer and he was skilled in arts of warfare.
-The various branches of the army were organized on the sound military basis.
-As a military strategist he ranks among the foremost generals who have ever trod on Indian soil.
-His heroic achievements shed a noble luster on his military genius, political sagacity, and indefatigable industry.
-He was one of the greatest and most romantic figures on the stage of Indian history.
-Yashwant Rao Holkar rose to power from initial nothingness entirely by dint of his personal valour and spirit of adventure.
-So great was his personality that even in those troublesome times, no state or power could venture to commit aggression on his territory; and this influence kept the Holkar State secure even after his death for some years.
+Yashwantrao was a gifted organizer and a skilled military commander.
+He structured the various branches of his army on a sound military basis.
+As a strategist, he is regarded as one of the foremost generals in Indian history.
+His achievements highlighted his military genius, political acumen, and indefatigable industry.
+He remains one of the most significant and celebrated figures in Indian history.
+Yashwant Rao Holkar rose to power from humble beginnings through his personal valour and spirit of adventure.
+His strong personality was such that, even during turbulent times, no state or power dared to commit aggression against his territory.
+This influence helped keep the Holkar State secure for some years even after his death.